 May 20-July 12, 2019

 HERO Fellows are awarded a $3,500 stipend for the eight weeks of full-time research and also receive academic credit during the year.
-Additionally, HERO Fellows have many opportunities for publications, presentations, honors, and awards, as well as funding for attendance to present their research at the Association of American Geographers (AAG) annual scholarly meeting to an audience of like-minded scholars and professionals.
+Additionally, HERO Fellows have many opportunities for publications, presentations, honors, and awards, as well as funding for attendance to present their research at the American Association of Geographers (AAG) annual scholarly meeting to an audience of like-minded scholars and professionals.

 How to Apply